How to relax: A guide for young people

 Set aside time during the day to discuss feelings and worries.
 Let your child know it is OK to feel this way and that there are no “bad” or “good” feelings.
 It is natural to want to reassure your child, by saying things like, “Don’t worry” or, “It’ll be OK”.
 However, it may be more helpful to gently explore.
 Try asking, “What makes you think that might happen?” and, “How can we prepare you if it does?”

 Your child’s sleep pattern may have been affected by anxiety.
 Try making the run-up to bedtime peaceful and relaxing with calm activities like colouring, a jigsaw or Lego in place of electronic gadgets or television.
 Choosing a calm and happy bedtime story to read with your child is a good idea.
-Night-time anxiety can be reduced by making space during the day for conversations about COVID-19 or school worries.
+Night-time anxiety can be reduced by making space during the day for conversations about school worries.
 Remove all phones and electronic devices from the bedroom.
 The Sleep Charity has good resources for parents and children of all ages.

 These can help your child feel calm and more in control of difficult situations or feelings.
 These may be: